 - Reporting any leaks or breaches

-Before we dig deep into the Chief of Staff, here is a comparison of the salary of an executive assistant to the chief of staff.
+Before we dig deep into the Chief of Staff, here is a comparison of the salary of an executive assistant to the Chief of Staff.
 Plus, outsourcing from Wishup is an affordable option, saving you an average of 40 hours/week.

 So if you're making $4M/yr and work 60 hrs/wk ($1,390/hr).
 That means you can earn an extra $3M/yr.